nmendes/AmazonS3Cloudfront/README.md

 Put all the files inside /site/modules/AmazonS3Cloudfront/ and go to Admin>Modules>Check for New Modules and install.

-You'll need to configure the module by entering your AWS Access and Secret keys and the name of the S3 Bucket you'll use to store the assets.
+You'll need to configure the module by entering your AWS Access and Secret keys and the name of the S3 Bucket you'll use to store the files.

 ## How does it work

-The module/plugin uploads the assets to S3 immediately as you add them to the pages in the admin of ProcessWire.
+The module/plugin uploads the files to S3 immediately as you add them to the pages in the admin of ProcessWire.
 It mimics the PW asset structure inside the S3 Bucket you defined. (/S3BUCKET/PAGE_ID/files).

 The deleted files on PW pages are also deleted immediately from S3 but you have the option to create a backup to another folder on S3 for backup purposes.